Age-related Macular Degeneration (AMD)

 Age-related macular degeneration (AMD) is the leading cause of blindness in men and women over age 50.

 Even though AMD is common among older people, it’s not as well known as cataracts — another eye disease that occurs more often with age.
 But while cataracts can be treated and “cured,” there’s no cure for AMD.
 Instead, people who have AMD require treatments that help slow the progression of the disease, which is why early detection is very important.

 If you are concerned about macular degeneration, call Valley Eye Clinic or schedule your appointment online.

 Age-related macular degeneration — abbreviated as AMD — is a disease of the retina, the light-sensitive portion of your eye.
 The retina is located at the back of the eye, and the macula is a small area near the very center.
 Your macula is responsible for your central vision.

 In AMD, the macula loses its ability to detect light, resulting in a partial or total loss of central vision.
 People with late-stage AMD are unable to see objects straight in front of them, making it difficult to perform many activities, like using a computer, reading, driving, or recognizing faces.

 AMD typically causes no symptoms until vision begins to fade.
+Early vision loss may include trouble seeing at night and color deficiency.
 Having routine eye exams, especially over age 50, is important for catching AMD as early as possible.